-Our instructors are experienced teachers and business professionals skilled in their craft – dedicated to serving youth and their families!
+Our instructors are experienced teachers and business professionals skilled in their craft, dedicated to serving youth and their families!
+Our focus is on “Scholastic Journalism!”, and we are committed to help each young person find their voice, and then to become a great storyteller!

-Each teacher has a proven successful track record – communicating with youth and is dedicated to making a difference in the life of youth, with a focus on military youth!
+Each teacher has a proven successful track record – communicating with youth and is dedicated to making a difference in the life of youth!
+And if writing is not their chosen path of self-expression, then we offer the lyrics (for song), the camera for visual imaging and Cowboy Poetry and of course film making.

 David Knight – Lancaster, South Carolina – Headmaster – Lead instructor